 Beneficiaries of international protection have the right to have access to all forms of education, under the same conditions as Romanian citizens.[1]
-In order to have access to education, children beneficiaries of international protection need to have the minimum age provided by law for all children: 3 to 6 for pre-school education and 6 for primary education.
+In order to have access to education, child beneficiaries of international protection need to have the minimum age provided by law for all children: 3 to 6 for pre-school education and 6 for primary education.

 Enrolment at schools

 Rădăuţi: Children are enrolled at school during the asylum procedure.
-JRS representative reported that many children were enrolled during the year, some of them attended the classes and some did not because they did not want to or they left the country.
+The legal counsellor reported that children were enrolled during the year, some of them attended the classes and refused to continue because they did not understand anything in class, and some did not attend because they did not want to or they left the country.
+According to the director of the centre 63 beneficiaries were enrolled at school in 2022.

 As regards children with special needs, the conditions for accessing education are the same as for Romanian children.
 The child should first be issued a degree of disability by the Complex Assessment Service of the Child with Disabilities within the Directorate-General for Social Assistance and Child Protection (DGASPC).
 This is a particularly complicated and bureaucratic process, which has to be repeated every year.[7]